 This section describes interoperability functionality that extends the basic functionality of Levels 1 and 2.
 Implementation of the constructs in this section is not required for implementations of this version of the interoperability catalogue.

-The application schema for the entire catalogue, including level 3 and 4 constructs, is depicted in Figure 4-7.
+The application schema for the entire catalogue, including Level 3 and 4 constructs, is depicted in Figure 4-7.
 It consists of the components depicted in Figure 4-3 and the following additional components:

 operations on feature instances for a predefined combination;